INDEPENDENT PUBLISHER OF BILINGUAL SCHOLARLY BOOKS IN THE HUMANITIES AND SOCIAL SCIENCES

 Peer review

-Upon submission of the full manuscript, Vernon Press will send out the manuscript for peer review and may also request additional changes before considering the manuscript acceptable for publication.
+Upon submission of the full manuscript, Vernon Press will send out the manuscript for a minimum of two peer reviews and may also request additional changes before considering the manuscript acceptable for publication.
 Peer review ensures we only select works of a high academic standard.
 It also helps authors receive constructive feedback on their work.
 Peer review of full manuscripts is usually conducted on a single blind basis, meaning that the reviewers remain anonymous but not the authors.
-Individual chapters in edited volumes are commonly reviewed on a double blind basis meaning that both the reviewers and the authors remain anonymous.
-Depending on the origins of the manuscript (unsolicited or commissioned) and the availability of in-house expertise on the topic, one or two reviews will be sought.
+For individual chapters in edited volumes, a double-blind review is commonly used, keeping both reviewers and authors anonymous.
+Depending on the origins of the manuscript (unsolicited or commissioned) and the availability of in-house expertise on the topic, two or more reviews will be sought.

 Vernon Press maintains a growing community of trusted independent reviewers (see here for details).
-Our reviewers are both qualified and sufficiently motivated to offer high-quality reviews promptly.
+We strive to identify reviewers who are both qualified and motivated to offer high-quality reviews promptly.
 Reviewers are instructed to evaluate the manuscript in terms of originality, rigor, readability and likely impact and provide constructive comments for its improvement.
-We guide reviewers to focus on substance and be as helpful as possible (see here our guidelines for reviewers).
-Altogether, this ensures that peer reviews are thorough, constructive and respectful of your effort as an author.
+Our guidelines encourage reviewers to focus on substance and be as helpful as possible (see here our guidelines for reviewers).
+We expect peer reviews to be thorough, constructive, mindful of the interests of readers and considerate of the author’s efforts.
+If we are not satisfied that a review meets our expectations we may ask for an additional peer review.

 We aim for as quick a turnaround as possible.
 We ask reviewers to provide us with a short report within 45 days.
 However, peer review is not entirely within our control and may take longer.
-Once the reviewer(s) produce their report(s), Vernon Press together with the advisory editor(s) of the series (as appropriate), will decide on one of the following outcomes:
+Once the reviewer(s) produce their report(s), Vernon Press, where relevant in consultation with the advisory editor(s) of the series, will decide on one of the following outcomes:

-• A request for you to revise and resubmit, implementing changes suggested by reviewers and editors or offering a detailed rebuttal.
+• A request for you to revise and resubmit, incorporating changes suggested by reviewers and editors or providing a detailed rebuttal.

 • A final decision on acceptance or rejection of the manuscript for publication.

-While we are happy to offer constructive guidance during the revision process, we expect you to produce a revised version of your manuscript and submit it in its entirety when ready.
+While we are pleased to offer constructive guidance during the revision process, we expect you to produce a revised version of your manuscript and submit it in its entirety when ready.

 Publication Ethics